Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/documentproperties/getlastsavedtime/_index.md

 second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
-weight: 280
+weight: 330
 url: /php-java/documentproperties/getlastsavedtime/
 ---

 ## getLastSavedTime()  method

- Returns the date a presentation was last modified.
+ Returns the date when a presentation was modified last time.
- Values are in UTC.
  Read-only in case of Presentation.DocumentProperties (because it will be updated internally while IPresentation object saving process).
  Can be changed via DocumentProperties instance returning by method  IPresentationInfo#readDocumentProperties Please see the example in  IPresentationInfo#updateDocumentProperties(IDocumentProperties) method summary.